 - Fireplace and chimney

-Other places to check for mold in your home:
+Other places to check in your home:

 - Washing machines and dryers